birdlaketree/threejs-material-boilerplate/README.md

-## parcel-threejs-ammo-oculus-boilerplate
+## threejs-material-boilerplate
-Boilerplate for a fast start with three.js and ammo physics engine on Oculus Quest 2 VR headset.
+Boilerplate for a fast start with three.js materials in ammo physics engine on Oculus Quest 2 VR headset.
 - only tested on Oculus Quest 2
 - movement is controlled with joystick